saigonbitmaster/styledReact/README.md

-This is a Next.js based project to style react components similar into beautiful ones.
+This is a Next.js based project to style react components into beautiful ones.
 Including animations, effects and layouts.

 ## Getting Started